 VP: So, aside from the age ranges of the intended readers, what factors distinguish the children's market from the adult?

-Then Barnes and Noble and other superstores and Amazon came into the picture, and it became really important to be able to sell your books through those venues; a lot of weight was put on those sales.
-The focus shifted [from schools and libraries] to getting books onto the picture book wall at B&N. The children's market began to rely heavily on those retail sales — which hadn't traditionally been the case, and which was more in tune with how adult books were sold.
+The focus shifted [from schools and libraries] to getting books onto the picture book wall at B&N. The children's market began to rely heavily on those retail sales, which hadn't traditionally been the case, and which was more in tune with how adult books were sold.

 There still is a lot of weight put on those sales, but we're back to having the school library market being really critical.

 VP: So that would support your suggestion to aspiring authors that they engage their local librarians for advice and input.

 EH: Yes.
 The picture book market is starting to tick back up, and it's coinciding with all the buzz about standards and Common Core, and so now the teachers and the librarians and the school market are once again really important to the success of a book.

 Schools and libraries never really lost their importance, but I think they're back in the spotlight.